 School Direct Salaried is an employed (on a minimum of Point 1 on the Unqualified Teacher Scale) training route into becoming a qualified teacher and achieving QTS.
 The course lasts for one year full-time, from September to July.
 Most of the course is spent in school, where successful applicants are placed in a class under the supervision and guidance of a mentor.

-All trainees on the 2Schools Consortium School Direct Salaried Programme have the opportunity to work towards a PGCE (Primary Education) award which will be validated by the University of East London as well as Qualified Teacher Status (awarded by 2Schools Consortium, the Teacher Training provider).
+All trainees on the 2Schools Consortium School Direct Salaried Programme have the opportunity to work towards a PGCE (Primary Education) award which will be validated by the University of Brighton as well as Qualified Teacher Status (QTS awarded by 2Schools Consortium, the Teacher Training provider).

-Trainees will be required to attend a weekly training session ( at Hazelwood Sports Centre and 2 at UEL Stratford campus) delivered by a range of experienced teachers and experts.
+Trainees will be required to attend a weekly training session ( at Hazelwood Sports Centre) delivered by a range of experienced teachers and experts.

 Assessment of the teaching is carried out regularly through observations of lessons, discussion and feedback on academic tasks and assignments.

 Teaching is assessed against Qualified Teacher Status (QTS) Standards, on three teaching practices across two school placements.

 A personalised training plan guides the trainee through weekly expectations in and out of class.